zsusac/blockchain.js/README.md

 Consensus algorithm ensures that all nodes in decentralized network reflect the same blockchain.
 Rule of Consensus algorithm is that the longest valid chain is authoritative.

 # Example
-Create http server to expose our blockchain
+Create REST service to expose our blockchain over HTTP protocol

 ```javascript
 var express = require('express')